eilo-milo/python-crash-course/04-Dictionary.md

 ```

 ### 3.3 A Dictionary Inside a Dictionary
-* Maps unique parent keys (such as usernames) to inner dictionary records containing specific attributes[cite: 5].
+* Maps unique parent keys (such as usernames) to inner dictionary records containing specific attributes.

 ```python
 users = {